lse-st446/lse-st446.github.io/index.md

 * Running queries in Spark SQL using dataframe API and Spark Session sql API
 * Data management using BigQuery via web interface and connector with Python

+Note: assignment for grading to be given in this week

 ---
 #### Week 5.
 Graph data processing